James Crombie (minister): Move to Ireland

 His congregation, which worshipped in a dilapidated meeting-house, was declining; Crombie met a suggestion for amalgamation with a neighbouring congregation by proposing the erection of a new meeting-house.
 This was carried into effect in 1783; John Wesley, who preached in the new building in 1789, describes it as "the completest place of worship I have ever seen".
 In September 1783 Crombie was made D.D. of St. Andrews.

 Belfast Academy

-Crombie planned a non-sectarian college in Belfast, modifying earlier plans of William Campbell for a university in northern Ireland, and differing from William Crawford's Strabane college by dropping theology from the curriculum.
+Crombie planned a non-sectarian college in Belfast.
+This would provide higher education, so that Presbyterian boys would not need to travel to Dublin or Glasgow.
+This modified earlier plans of William Campbell for a university in northern Ireland, and differing from William Crawford's Strabane college by dropping theology from the curriculum.
 A prospectus for the Belfast Academy, issued on 9 September 1785, had broad support in Belfast, and funds were subscribed.

 The scheme was ambitious, and included a provision of preparatory schools.
-The Academy was opened in February 1786; Crombie, as principal, taking on classics, philosophy, and history.
+The Academy was opened in February 1786.
+Crombie, as principal, took on classics, philosophy, and history.
 The same political complications that led to the collapse of the Strabane Academy frustrated Crombie's original ideas and the Belfast Academy lost its collegiate classes; but as a high school it established itself, with success under Crombie's successor William Bruce.